Summary: Rowdy Sings the Blues

 After his conversation with Penelope, Junior says he didn’t speak for six days, but on the seventh he got into the weirdest fistfight of his life.
 To explain what makes it weird he lists the 11 unwritten rules for fighting on the rez.
 If anyone insults you, or you think they might insult you, or they insult some member of your family, you have to fight them or the appropriate member of their family.
 Basically, on the rez, you are expected to fight.
 The big white boy jocks call Junior names like “Chief” and “Tonto” and “Squaw Boy.”
 Then, Roger, the biggest boy of all, says a crude racial slur and Junior punches Roger in the face.
 Blood gushes from Roger’s nose.
 He and the other white boys stand around looking shocked.
 Junior tells Roger to meet him there outside after school, but Roger doesn’t understand.
 Roger and the others walk away, and Junior asks Roger what the rules are.
 Roger says, “What rules?”

 Junior goes home confused.
 He tells his grandmother what happened, and asks her what it means that Roger walked away.
 She says it must mean that Roger respects him.
 The next day, Junior has to walk to school because the car doesn’t have enough gas to get to Reardan.
 Junior’s dad’s best friend, Eugene, sees Junior walking and offers him a ride on his motorcycle.
 When they get to Reardan, Eugene, who has “braids down to his butt,” is surprised at how many white people there are.
 Eugene tells Junior it’s cool that he’s going to school there.
-Eugene says he could never do it, because he’s a wuss.
+Eugene says he could never do it because he’s a wuss.
 Roger sees Junior pull up with Eugene and says hi to Junior.
 Roger compliments Eugene’s bike and walks away.
 Then, Junior says hi to Penelope and she pretends not to know who he is.
 Junior reminds her his name is Junior or Arnold.
 Then Penelope remembers.
 She says he is the boy who can’t figure out his own name.
 Junior says he may have impressed the king, but not the queen.

 The early chapters of The Absolutely True Diary of Part-Time Indian establish the norms of reservation life.
 Poverty is standard.
 Alcoholism and physical violence are commonplace.
 It is not unheard of for grown men to bully 14-year-old boys.
 At the same time, education has fallen by the wayside.
 With Junior’s decision to study at Reardan the norms of reservation life are thrown into sharp relief against the norms of white life in the region.
-In contests between the Indian and the white world, Spokane kids almost always face demoralizing losses.
+In contests between the Native American and the white world, Spokane kids almost always face demoralizing losses.
 What they often don’t realize is that, in Reardan, kids have better opportunities and more resources.
 This makes Reardan kids more likely to succeed at athletic contests, where prejudiced or lazy thinkers can easily misconstrue Reardan victories as a sign that Reardan kids are somehow better than Spokane kids, or, when it comes to academic contests, that Reardan kids are somehow smarter.
 The flip side of this attitude is that Spokane kids are constantly made to feel, and told that they are, inferior.
-In The Absolutely True Diary of Part-Time Indian, Junior acknowledges and debunks the myth that there is something fundamentally different about Indian kids.
+In The Absolutely True Diary of Part-Time Indian, Junior acknowledges and debunks the myth that there is something fundamentally different about Native American kids.
 The only difference, Junior says, is that they have less opportunity.

-The many disadvantages faced by Indians on the reservation go hand in hand with a feeling of injustice.
+The many disadvantages faced by Native Americans on the reservation go hand in hand with a feeling of injustice.
 Rowdy, on the one hand, recognizes that he has been wronged.
 His anger is so great he has difficulty navigating it, and he does a poor job communicating.
 Junior, on the other hand, humbles himself to go to Reardan.
 For him, Reardan represents white privilege and the white world, a world that has done nothing but oppress his people.
 Junior also recognizes he’ll get a better education there.
 Rowdy tries to vent his emotions with hateful language and violence, but Junior sees through the false show of Rowdy’s toughness and seems to recognize, that, more than anything, Rowdy is confused.
-Junior sees Rowdy’s friendship and approval as an essential part of his identity as a member of his tribe, as an Indian.
+Junior sees Rowdy’s friendship and approval as an essential part of his identity as a member of his tribe, as a Native American.
 Most of the tribe members, including Rowdy, make Junior feel like a traitor, and this threatens Junior’s sense of who he is.
-But, on his first day at Reardan, Junior’s dad helps him to re-conceptualize his decision to go to Reardan in a way that strengthens Junior’s sense of his Indian identity.
+But, on his first day at Reardan, Junior’s dad helps him to re-conceptualize his decision to go to Reardan in a way that strengthens Junior’s sense of his Native American identity.
 Junior isn’t a traitor, but a warrior.